antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

 loop, PyPy slows down to only 1.8x faster than CPython.
 That single line destroyed most of the JIT's effectiveness!

-This happens because after the call the optimizer no longer know whether its assumptions about the world are still true, and thus must be much more conservative.
+This happens because after the call the optimizer no longer knows whether its assumptions about the world are still true, and thus must be much more conservative.